-Physical education is taught in all grades and promotes the development of movement skills, enhances health-related fitness, increases students' knowledge, offers direct opportunities for students to learn how to work cooperatively in a group setting, and encourages healthy habits and attitudes for a healthy lifestyle.
+Physical education is taught in all grades and promotes the development of movement skills, enhances health-related fitness, increases students' knowledge, offers direct opportunities to learn how to work cooperatively in a group setting, and encourages healthy habits and attitudes for a healthy lifestyle.

 All students will be expected to participate in PE except those who have a written doctor's excuse.
 Normally a student who provides a note from a parent can be excused from PE for up to three days.
 After three days, a doctor's note must be provided.
-Parent notes will only be honored twice per semester.
-An excuse from PE class applies to extracurricular sports as well.
+An excuse from PE class applies to recess as well.
 A parent may request that a student be excused from physical activity in PE during a period of religious fasting by notifying the physical education teacher in writing.